qafedev/forms-conversion-documentation/enter_query_mode.md

 ### Modifying the queries ###

 Now that the UI is finished, we can focus on enabling the queries for search.
-After that, we can connect the 2 together using events as the glue.
+After that, we can connect the two, using events as the glue.

 Adding search criteria to the queries is simple enough.